tpadjen/ng2-prism/README.md

   * The `codeblock` will automatically update on changes to `src`.
   * Updates to src are throttled at 300ms to prevent unnecessary http requests, you can change the time by setting `debounceTime` on the codeblock.
   * The `src` attribute must have a file extension.
-  * Everything inside the dynamic codeblock will be erased.
+  * Everything inside the dynamic codeblock will be replaced by the contents of the source file.
+  * The source contents are treated as text only, not DOM elements.
+Components, directives, and bindings will not be processed by angular2.

 ### Themes